khakhalin/notes/00_queue_to_do.md

 * how to run AdaBoost in scipy
 * how to save the results of AdaBoost in scipy
 * how do people actually save and load a trained model in tensorflow
-* do SQL exercises
-* try mySQL Linkedin as a way to refresh
 * What is the best answer for "how to run logistic regression"?
 * variational inference (and how is it different from sampling)
 * wait, is softmax based on mean and sigma, or is it just a difference?
 Is it the same formula ultimately, or are there two different softmaxes?  https://twitter.com/chrisalbon/status/1323293801398509568
     * Some people seem to argue it should be called softargmax and there's a difference?
 Summarize here.
 * Rethinking attention with performers: https://www.youtube.com/watch?v=xJrKIPwVwGM
-* refresh database scalability (???????)
 * simple data pipeline: https://towardsdatascience.com/10-minutes-to-building-a-machine-learning-pipeline-with-apache-airflow-53cd09268977?gi=fb094bc58b8f
 * Case studies for ML from [[Huyen2019book]]: https://github.com/chiphuyen/machine-learning-systems-design/blob/master/content/case-studies.md
 * Features permutation - why it is bad? https://blog.ceshine.net/post/please-stop-permuting-features/